 If there are no major complications, the database consolidation process itself can be as simple as backing up the database on one server and importing it to a database on another, Graziano said.
 However, it's important to carefully reconstruct any dependencies the databases expect, such as drive names or external applications, Cotter said.
 You may also need to resolve naming conflicts with usernames and passwords, and any application that uses the databases should be redirected to the new server.

 The other crucial step in consolidating databases is ensuring that the new server's performance matches or exceeds that of the old databases, Cotter said, since the consolidated server will have to perform as well as the old servers, even under maximum strain.
 By the same token, uptime is a greater concern than it may have been in a sprawled environment, since more applications rely on the consolidated server.
-In the final installment of our Database Consolidation Services Hot Spot Tutorial, we'll show you how to plan and implement your client's database consolidation to optimize speed and uptime.

 This was first published in January 2008